pkic/pqccm/README.md

 ## Bouncy Castle
 Java and C# APIs with all NIST candidate support, and some older ones.
 [Available as open source software](https://www.bouncycastle.org/).
 All NIST candidated available in Java from version 1.72 and C# from version 2.0.0.

-The [Bouncy Castle for kotlin](https://github.com/bcgit/bc-kotlin) open source package provides a script/command line interface for generating certificate chains with different algorithms.
+The [Bouncy Castle for kotlin](https://github.com/bcgit/bc-kotlin) open source package provides a script/command line interface for generating certificate chains with different algorithms, including hybrid certificates using X.509 section 9.8 alternative signatures.

 ## Entrust
 nShield